MicrosoftDocs/visualstudio-docs/docs/ide/how-to-report-a-problem-with-visual-studio-2017.md

 ### Report a problem directly to the Visual Studio developer community

 If you don't want to or can't use Visual Studio to report a problem, you can report a problem directly to the Visual Studio developer community instead.
-For more information, see the [https://developercommunity.visualstudio.com/](https://developercommunity.visualstudio.com/) page.
+For more information, see the [Visual Studio Developer Community](https://developercommunity.visualstudio.com/) page.

 #### Provide product feedback or a suggestion